Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Mathematical abstraction of neuron populations

 \subsection{A generic mechanistic neuron model}

+In \figref{fig:adaptive-filter}, $\myvec{x}=(x_1,\ldots,x_n)^T$ denotes the excitatory inputs, $y$ the aggregate inhibitory drive formed from multiple inhibitory inputs whose effective weights are held fixed in the present model, $\myvec{w}=(w_1,\ldots,w_n)^T$ the excitatory synaptic weights, $z$ the adaptive-combiner output, $\varphi$ the activation function, $\lambda$ the output-filter update (decay) factor, and $\varepsilon>0$ the learning rate.
+LMS denotes the least-mean-squares learning rule; the quantities are developed in detail below.

-This section reviews a conservative mechanistic model of a generic neuron with plasticity \cite{Nilsson.2023meo} and uses it to formulate a population model.
-Here, ``conservative'' means that the model is derived solidly from established knowledge of biological neurons and ion channel properties and contains no speculative or phenomenological additions.
-The generic neuron is similar to the hippocampal CA1 pyramidal cell because this cell is representative of a large class of CNS neurons and has been extensively studied.
-It is the foundation for building the model of neuron populations and their ability to process information.
+This section reviews a conservative mechanistic model of a generic neuron with plasticity \citep{Nilsson.2026meo} and uses it to formulate a population model.
+Here, ``conservative'' means that the model is derived from established knowledge of biological neurons and ion-channel properties and contains no speculative or phenomenological additions.
+The model represents the widespread class of CNS neurons that receive glutamatergic excitation through AMPA and NMDA receptors and GABAergic inhibition through GABA receptors.
+The extensively studied hippocampal CA1 pyramidal neuron provides one representative example.
+The model is not intended to describe every neuronal phenotype.
+It provides the foundation for the population model developed below.

-The are at least five significant reasons for relying on a mechanistic and non-speculative neuron model:
+There are at least five significant reasons for relying on a mechanistic and non-speculative neuron model:

 {\bf Foundation in Established Principles:} The mechanistic model is rooted in well-established scientific knowledge of biological neurons.
 This solid foundation increases confidence in the model's validity and its explanations.